cahartsell/MIC-Project/README.md

 # MIC-Project
-Project for Model Integrated Computing class
+Project submission for Model Integrated Computing class

-Containes a Vagrant VM setup in webgme-vm directory.
-Startup this VM by navigating into this folder, then running "vagrant up".
-Setup typically takes a couple minutes.
-VM will clone this git repository and boot up a WebGME server.
-Once the VM completes initilization, connect to "localhost:8888" in host machine browser.
+Contains a .pdf of the project report, the javascript source file of the CPN plugin written, and the .webgmex export file from the project.

+The full project repository can be found on the master branch at github.com/cahartsell/MIC-Project.